Jump to content

 • Where.
 Where in the RFP would you like to have some influence?
 There is more to think about than just the technical requirements.
 What about terms and conditions?
 Contract type?
 Pricing model?
 Instructions?
 Evaluation criteria?
 Go for all of the above.

 • How.
-How will you suggest the language?
-Writing an RFP that gets what you need is even harder than writing a proposal.
+How do you identify and make contact with the right people?
+LinkedIn can be very helpful for this.
+Does the customer have a staff directory?
+How will you suggest the language you'd like to see in the RFP?
+Being the customer and writing an RFP that gets what you need is even harder than writing a proposal.
 You can’t write the RFP for the customer.
 But you can write a whitepaper using language that they can simply copy and paste, if they are so inclined.
+You can make recommendations for the customer to consider about any possible future RFP.
+Or even just what's important about things that the customer is interested in and how to select them.
 But what will motivate them?
 Do they need some help because they don’t know the subject matter?
 Or maybe they’re just not sure how to articulate their needs.
-If writing the RFP is a lot of work, maybe they could use some help with it.
+If writing the RFP is a lot of work, maybe they could use some suggestions.
 If they are risk averse, they might be concerned and willing to listen to some advice.
 Maybe they just want to make sure that when the complicated procurement is complete, they actually get what they wanted at the beginning.

 • When.
 When should you make your suggestions?
 When are their decision points, approvals, and other milestones?
 When should you make your suggestions to a contract specialist and when to a technical program specialist?
 Suggesting a contract vehicle after the acquisition strategy has been approved won’t do you any good.
 It’s easier to suggest language for the RFP before it has been written.
 It’s even easier before the decision has been made to issue an RFP.
-In order to be in synch with their procurement process, you have to know it in detail.
+In order to be in synch with the customer's procurement process, you have to know it in detail.
 Timing matters.
+Getting there at the wrong time, when you can't have much influence, might even be a reason not to bid if someone else was there at the right time.

 • Why.
 “Why” is by far the most important question.
 Why should the customer accept your suggestions?
 Why should the customer trust your suggestions?
 Why will they get better results if they do?